 The poll indicates only a quarter of caregivers actually do end up talking to their own doctor about their caregiving and its impact on their own health.

 Forty percent of Americans have provided long-term care services and supports to either a family member or friend.
-As the population ages, more people will require help with normal activities of daily living or even supervision due to cognitive decline.
+As the population ages, more people will require assistance with routine daily living activities or even supervision due to cognitive decline.

 Health insurance, including Medicare and Medicare supplements, will pay for only a limited amount of skilled care services, usually in a facility.
-However, most long-term care is either custodial in nature (help with activities of daily living) or is supervisory in nature (helping a person who is suffering from dementia including Alzheimer's).
-When no advance plan exists it often places the responsibility on the shoulders of a daughter or daughter-in-law or other friend or family member.
+However, most long-term care is either custodial in nature (help with activities of daily living) or is supervisory in nature (helping a person who is suffering from dementia, including Alzheimer's).
+When no advance plan exists, it often places the responsibility on the shoulders of a daughter or daughter-in-law or other friend or family member.